December 22, 2020

 This crisis presents an opportunity to formalize these systems.
 If we act, we can finish building a system that will improve public health and health care—particularly for those most at-risk and disenfranchised—for generations to come.

 Vice President, Population HealthAreas of Expertise

 Tara leads Altarum's population health work, including in the areas of women's health, military health, behavioral health, and eldercare.
 She has led a variety of multifaceted quantitative and qualitative research projects that deliver insights to leaders of government health agencies, from the Defense Health Agency to the Health Resources and Services Administration.
 Her recent work includes an evaluation of a HRSA-funded program implemented in 16 states to improve oral health of low-income pregnant women and infants.
 Tara holds a PhD in public health from the University of South Florida.

 Director, Appropriate CareAreas of Expertise

 Anya directs programs that help providers and health systems improve quality through technology, continuing education, and better coordination among care teams.
 She also heads up a CMS-funded project, the Quality Payment Program Resource Center, that helps thousands of small practices comply with QPP.
 Anya holds a bachelor’s degree in biology from Beloit College and a master’s degree in public health from the University of Michigan.

-Director, Connected HealthAreas of Expertise
+Vice President, Connected HealthAreas of Expertise

 Rick manages the development of highly technical health care software systems that support disease reporting, syndromic surveillance, public health registries, and other functions.
 Rick holds a bachelor’s degree and master’s degree in computer science from the University of Michigan and Oakland University, respectively.